 When the woman fell in the vestibule, a Wal-Mart employee was pushing carts into the vestibule, but the Court of Appeals pointed to a lack of available evidence which would connect the moving stack of carts with the woman’s injuries.

-To recover monetary damages in any civil action, the plaintiff must show that the alleged at-fault party owed the injured a duty, and that the failure to uphold this duty resulted in the injuries suffered by the plaintiff.
+To recover monetary damages in any civil action, the plaintiff must show that the alleged at-fault party owed the injured a duty and that the failure to uphold this duty resulted in the injuries suffered by the plaintiff.

 In this case, the woman alleged that Wal-Mart failed in its duty to her by failing to properly train its employees, improperly designing and maintaining the shopping cart vestibule area, and failing to warn customers that the shopping cart might be pushed toward them.

-The Court of Appeals pointed out that the Complaint did not allege vicarious liability against Wal-Mart for negligence of its employees in mishandling shopping carts.
+The Court of Appeals pointed out that the Complaint did not allege vicarious liability against Wal-Mart for the negligence of its employees in mishandling shopping carts.

 In personal injury actions, employers can be held responsible for the actions of their employees performed while they were working.